 Although frontline workers are critical to the wellbeing of tens of thousands of youth, advocates can aid in the fight to guarantee basic necessities for young people.
 The Massachusetts State House has passed a number of pieces of legislation to help struggling families through these times.
 One recent act, H.4647, provides a moratorium on evictions and foreclosures.
 Ensuring the safety and security of families and youth during this time is of the utmost priority.

 With millions of workers filing for unemployment, and even more being furloughed, measures such as this one ensure that families are kept off the streets and youth are able to focus on school and their families.
 Additionally, H.4616 has enabled municipalities and school districts to redirect funds to address the impact of COVID-19 on education.
 It relaxes requirements of proof for aid and bars the termination of essential services such as water, trash collections, etc. Ideally, I would like to see internet service included due to its necessity for online classes, which is a challenge in some of the state’s more rural communities.

-I recently spoke with a woman who mentioned that nearly 30% of her Boston high school had not logged on at all to attend online lectures.
 The push to reclassify internet service as a utility has been going on throughout the country for years now, and here is a prime example of its importance in the current state of our society.
 Additionally, this act enables seniors to postpone or waive competency tests in order to graduate on time.
 Postponing these tests will give extra time to students who struggled with the initial adaptation to quarantine or lack the technology to reliably attend lectures.
 Together, these two acts alleviate much of the stress that young people are exposed to during the quarantine, contributing to both physical and mental health.

 Already, we have seen a number of pieces of legislature addressed to tackle the ongoing crisis.